 The pedal box assembly is a modularized unit that contains the accelerator pedal, return spring and an enclosed box that contains the pedal position micro switch and a solid state Inductive Throttle Sensor (ITS) that is activated by a moving plunger attached to the accelerator pedal.
-To access the pedal box, remove the rocker panel, lift the floor mat, and remove the access cover from the floor (Ref.
-Fig. 3 on Page F-3).
+To access the pedal box, remove the rocker panel, lift the floor mat, and remove the access cover from the floor (Ref Fig. 3).
 The ITS and plunger are accessed by removing the two screws and top cover from the enclosed pedal box.